ETC5513-2025/assignment-3-reproducible-reporting-gg/README.md

 # ETC5513 Assignment 3 - International Education Cost Analysis

+Topic: Affordability of Master of Computer Science Programs for U.S. Students in 2025

-Topic: Is Master of Computer Science at Monash University affordable for U.S. student in 2025?
+*Is the Master of Computer Science at Monash University affordable for a U.S. student in 2025?*

 This repository contains the source files and reproducible code.
 Our project analyzes the affordability of international Master's programs in Computer Science, with a focus on Monash University.